Gross Vehicular Manslaughter while Intoxicated – California Penal Code 191.5(a) PC

 California Penal Code section 191.5(a) defines gross vehicular manslaughter while intoxicated as driving under the influence resulting in the unlawful killing of a human being without premeditation or malice aforethought.
 To convict you of this crime, the prosecution must prove that you were driving under the influence of alcohol or drugs, you committed an unlawful act or an otherwise lawful act that might cause death, you acted with gross negligence, and your grossly negligent conduct caused the death of another.
-The sentencing and punishment for a dui death that results from driving under the influence can be severe.
+The sentencing and punishment for a DUI resulting in death that results from driving under the influence can be severe.

 In order to convict you of gross vehicular manslaughter while intoxicated, the prosecution must show that your conduct was grossly negligent.
 Gross negligence is more than just mere carelessness or mistake.
 Rather, it is reckless conduct that creates a substantial risk of death or great bodily injury and is a far deviation from how a reasonable person would act in the same situation.
 This standard of conduct is what distinguishes gross vehicular manslaughter from other vehicular manslaughter offenses that require only ordinary negligence.